22008008/Projectwork1/README.md

 <img width="1232" height="719" alt="Screenshot 2025-11-28 135731" src="https://github.com/user-attachments/assets/955ff5c4-ae24-4a20-9a38-ed03eef5b624" />

-This output visually compares the performance of the DDQN+PER model against the Fixed-Time and Standard DQN baselines across key metrics (bar{W}, Q, E).Avg.
-Waiting Time Reduction: 28% (relative to Fixed-Time baseline)
+This chart validates the efficiency and sustainability of the $\text{DDQN}+\text{PER}$ model by comparing it against Fixed-Time and standard $\text{DQN}$ baselines.
-Avg. $\text{CO}_2$ Emission Reduction: 18% (relative to Fixed-Time baseline)
-Note: These metrics are derived from the project's performance evaluations.

 **B. Test Cases and Validation**

 <img width="1442" height="220" alt="Screenshot 2025-11-28 135739" src="https://github.com/user-attachments/assets/a2fbe868-1d26-4bfe-a73f-a5bab5ea359d" />

-This output summarizes the validation of core project modules, including the DDQN+PER efficiency and the Emergency Priority system.
+TC-1 (Balanced Peak Hour Load): Successfully demonstrated the lowest congestion and emissions metrics, proving core adaptive efficiency.

+TC-2 (Emergency Vehicle Protocol): Confirmed near-zero delay for the priority vehicle, validating the critical override logic.

+TC-3 (Highly Unbalanced Flow): The agent adapted by allocating proportionally more green time to the congested roads, preventing gridlock.

 ## Results and Impact
-The AI-Based Safe and Sustainable Traffic Signal System significantly enhances urban mobility and environmental health.
-The $28\%$ reduction in average waiting time directly improves commuter welfare and reduces time spent idling.
-The $18\%$ reduction in $\text{CO}_2$ emissions showcases the efficacy of the custom reward function in driving sustainable behavior.
-Furthermore, the integration of the Emergency Vehicle Priority module enhances public safety by ensuring critical vehicles face near-zero delay.
+The system successfully addresses the core problems of urban congestion and environmental pollution.Enhanced Urban Mobility: The $28\%$ reduction in average waiting time significantly improves travel efficiency for commuters.Environmental Sustainability: The $18\%$ reduction in $\text{CO}_2$ emissions directly contributes to cleaner air and aligns with urban sustainability goals.Improved Safety: The integration of the Emergency Vehicle Priority module ensures that safety-critical services face minimal delays, saving time and potentially lives.Foundation for Smart Cities: The project provides a smart and scalable solution based on Deep Reinforcement Learning, positioning it as an integral component for future Intelligent Transportation Systems (ITS).

 This project serves as a strong foundation for future developments in Smart City infrastructure and contributes to creating a more efficient, inclusive, and environmentally responsible urban environment.